DIY Deep Conditioners for Hair: The Top Three Homemade Treatments

 - Massage the mayonnaise into your hair thoroughly, and then cover your hair with a disposable shower cap, plastic bag, or plastic wrap.
 For deep penetration, cover the plastic layer with a hot towel.

 - Allow the mayonnaise to stay on for at least 15 minutes.
-Rinse thoroughly, then shampoo as usual.
+Rinse thoroughly before shampooing as usual.

 3. Do-It-Yourself Hot Oil Treatment

-How it works: Hot oil is widely recognized as powerful therapy for damaged hair.
+Hot oil is widely recognized as a powerful therapy for damaged hair.
 The heat causes the hair to open and allows the oil to penetrate deeply.
 The oil softens, nourishes, moisturizes, and protects the strands.
 Oil is a good vegan option for those who don't use eggs.